defining “anti-racism”

 Other Lay Leaders:

-Adele Dahm (Risk-Taking Mission & Service), Amy Batchelder (Staff Parish Relations; Risk Taking Mission & Service), Amy K. Griffiths Tori (Communications & Marketing), Ann Carlson (Baiwalla, Sierra Leone Ministry; Refugee Resettlement ministry), Anna Horning Nygren (Staff Parish Relations; Children’s Team), Becky Boland (United Methodist Women), Beth Arel (Fine Arts Team), Bill Tipping, Bill Waterman (Trustee), Bobbie Keller (Senior Team), Brooke Smars (Stewardship Co-chair), Brian Seim (Finance), Bryan Carter (Community Meals), Cheryl Gibbons (Connections), Chrissy Dahlheimer (Finance), Cindy Aegerter, Conner Simms (Staff Parish Relations), Dan McConnell (Trustee), David Kinyon (Staff Parish Relations), Diane Goulding, Donna Long (Trustee), Daniel Dahm (Trustee), Elizabeth Barnum (Adult Team), Ellen Sundell (Head Usher), Faith Nutz, Gail Hansen, Ginger Sisco (Connections Committee chair), Hannah Widmer , Heather Alden (Youth Committee), James Narr (Finance), Janelle Vaubel (UMCOR Sager Brown ministry), Janet Polach (Connections Committee), Jeff Niblack (Finance, Children’s Team), Jeff Smith (former Lay Leader and long-time member), Jerry Gale (Member since 1977), Jill Johnson (Music Committee), Joe Polach, John Dunlop (Outreach), John Roberts (Connections Team member), John Thornbrugh, Juanita Reed-Boniface (Co-Facilitator, Thursday Morning Bible Study), Judith Pratt (Knotty Quilters), Kale Langley (Stewardship Co-Chair), Kara Holthe, Karen Andrew (United Methodist Women, Risk Taking Mission and Service, Library Team), Kathryn Johnson (Adult Team), Kemi Ojelade (Youth Committee), Kristin K. Zinsmaster, Laura Dirks (Library Team), Leslie Wille, Liz Buckingham (Trustees), Lona Dallessandro (Risk Taking Mission and Service Lay Leader), Lynne Carroll (Children and Family Ministries), Magee Glenn-Burns, Marcia Sullivan (Fine Arts), Maren Jensen, Marilyn Newstrum (Connections Committee), Mark Giorgini (Risk-taking Mission and Service), Mark Squire (Music & Fine Arts), Marty Shimko (Finance Committee), Mary Martin (RTMS), Mike DeVaughn (Staff Parrish Relations), Nancy Gunderson, Nancy Whiteside (Library Team), Randy Barreto (SPR, Chair), Rick Belbutoski, Rita Lyell , Sarah Wiechmann, Steve Mahle (Finance), Susan Dunlop (Legacy Committee), Susanne Mattison (UMW)
+Adele Dahm (Risk-Taking Mission & Service), Amy Batchelder (Staff Parish Relations; Risk Taking Mission & Service), Amy K. Griffiths Tori (Communications & Marketing), Ann Carlson (Baiwalla, Sierra Leone Ministry; Refugee Resettlement ministry), Anna Horning Nygren (Staff Parish Relations; Children’s Team), Becky Boland (United Methodist Women), Beth Arel (Fine Arts Team), Bill Tipping, Bill Waterman (Trustee), Bobbie Keller (Senior Team), Brooke Smars (Stewardship Co-chair), Brian Seim (Finance), Bryan Carter (Community Meals), Cheryl Gibbons (Connections), Chrissy Dahlheimer (Finance), Cindy Aegerter, Conner Simms (Staff Parish Relations), Dan McConnell (Trustee), David Kinyon (Staff Parish Relations), Diane Goulding, Donna Long (Trustee), Daniel Dahm (Trustee), Elizabeth Barnum (Adult Team), Ellen Sundell (Head Usher), Faith Nutz, Gail Hansen, Ginger Sisco (Connections Committee chair), Hannah Widmer , Heather Alden (Youth Committee), James Narr (Finance), Janelle Vaubel (UMCOR Sager Brown ministry), Janet Polach (Connections Committee), Jeff Niblack (Finance, Children’s Team), Jeff Smith (former Lay Leader and long-time member), Jerry Gale (Member since 1977), Jill Johnson (Music Committee), Joe Polach, John Dunlop (Outreach), John Roberts (Connections Team member), John Thornbrugh, Juanita Reed-Boniface (Co-Facilitator, Thursday Morning Bible Study), Judith Pratt (Knotty Quilters), Kale Langley (Stewardship Co-Chair), Kara Holthe, Karen Andrew (United Methodist Women, Risk Taking Mission and Service, Library Team), Kathryn Johnson (Adult Team), Kemi Ojelade (Youth Committee), Kristin K. Zinsmaster, Laura Dirks (Library Team), Leslie Wille, Liz Buckingham (Trustees), Lona Dallessandro (Risk Taking Mission and Service Lay Leader), Lynne Carroll (Children and Family Ministries), Magee Glenn-Burns, Marcia Sullivan (Fine Arts), Maren Jensen, Marilyn Newstrum (Connections Committee), Mark Giorgini (Risk-taking Mission and Service), Mark Squire, Marty Shimko (Finance Committee), Mary Martin (RTMS), Mike DeVaughn (Staff Parrish Relations), Nancy Gunderson, Nancy Whiteside (Library Team), Randy Barreto (SPR, Chair), Rick Belbutoski, Rita Lyell , Sarah Wiechmann, Steve Mahle (Finance), Susan Dunlop (Legacy Committee), Susanne Mattison (UMW)

 anti-racism statement > > > add your name